What is the Succession Act 2006?

-The Succession Act sets out who and how a person can Challenge a Will.
-Under the Act only people who fall within the definition of an “eligible person” are able to Challenge a Will.
-Eligible persons include:
+The Succession Act 2006 sets out who and how a person can contest a Will.
+Under the Act, only people who fall within the definition of an “eligible person” are able to Challenge a Will.

 – De facto partners of the deceased;